gnadnivek/gnadnivek.github.io/README.md

 Skills Kit” after hit next.
 Enter the name and description you want to use, they are not important.
 Select “Python 2.7” for the Runtime, this is the coding language that the Alexa skill will be using.
-The actual code of the Speech Buddy skill will be location on our website [here](https://github.com/willcodyanderson/willcodyanderson.github.io), copy the code into the “Lambda function code” section.
-Moving onto the next portion is setting up the hander and role.
+The actual code of the Speech Buddy skill will be located on our website [here](https://github.com/willcodyanderson/willcodyanderson.github.io), copy the code into the “Lambda function code” section.
+Moving onto the next portion is setting up the handler and role.
 Leave the Handler name as is, and choose “Create a custom role” for the Role.
 This will open up a new tab, select “Create a new IAM Role” for IAM Role and enter a name for it, there is further setup for this but that will be discussed later.
 After this click allow on the bottom right, this will take you back to configuring the function.
 Skip the Advanced settings and hit next, hit Create Function.

 Take note of the ARN on the top right when you finished creating the function. this is important for later so remember it.
 There you go you have created an